 Surprise!
-Celebrating this St. Patrick’s Day with the traditional fare of cabbage, carrots, potatoes, and corned beef—all washed down with a mug of dark beer—may bring you more than good luck.
-Many of the Ireland’s staples have some amazingly healthy “charm.”
+Celebrating this St. Patrick’s Day with the traditional fare of cabbage, carrots, potatoes and corned beef—all washed down with a mug of dark beer—may bring you more than good luck.
+Many of Ireland’s staples have some amazingly healthy “charm.”

 - Cabbage: Whether boiled, braised or raw, cabbage contains indoles—a type of phytonutrient that disarms cancer-causing agents.
 Studies show that indoles may also halt growth of intestinal polyps, a precursor to colon cancer.

 - Potatoes: These humble root vegetables have gotten a bad rap as nothing much more than a “carb.”
 That’s simply not true!
-A one-cup serving of potatoes supplies 25 % of your vitamin C and 15% of fiber needs, along with energizing carbohydrates that fuel your workouts.
+A 1-cup serving of potatoes supplies 25% of your vitamin C needs and 15% of your fiber needs, along with energizing carbohydrates that fuel your workouts.

 - Carrots: One medium carrot supplies over 100% of vitamin A needs, as well as beta-carotene, in only 25 calories—a nutritional bargain!
 This colorful pigment protects the body cells from an array of age-related ailments such as aging skin and heart disease.

-- Corned beef: This St. Patrick’s day favorite gives a good dose of the minerals iron and zinc, along with providing 30% of the Daily Value of protein in a 3-oz. serving.
+- Corned Beef: This St. Patrick’s day favorite gives a good dose of the minerals iron and zinc, along with providing 30% of the Daily Value of protein in a 3-ounce serving.
 If you’ve been advised by a physician to eat a low-sodium diet, you may want to limit portions of this salted meat.